Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification

-This paper describes a framework for finding time-optimal curvature-constrained path planning for vehicles in a uniform flow field.
+This paper describes a framework for quickly finding time-optimal paths for curvature-constrained vehicles in a uniform flow field, such as UAVs in wind fields, AUVs in deep ocean currents, or autonomous surface vehicles (ASVs) in surface currents.
 We consider a kinematic model for a UAV flying at a constant altitude and constant air-relative speeds in a steady uniform wind.
-This research could also extend to AUVs or autonomous surface vehicles (ASVs).

-This paper utilizes the framework provided by \cite{techy2009} to quickly compute the analytical solution for two of the four possible Bang-Straight-Bang trajectories while performing a costly global root-finding search using the Newton-Raphson method for the remaining trajectories.
-Iterating through solving all four trajectories and choosing the most-time optimal path is a computationally inefficient process.
-Through this work, we explore a solution to this problem by only needing to solve a subset of the possible Bang-Straight-Bang trajectories.

-To reduce the number of trajectories we need to solve for, we utilize the work of \cite{shkel2001} which identifies the optimal Bang-Straight-Bang trajectory for a Dubins path, in cases where the states are not close together, based on the distance between initial and final states as well as their angles.
-Through their analysis and proofs, the quadrants of the states act as a lookup in a decision table to determine the optimal trajectory type.
-In cases where multiple potential trajectory types exist for given initial conditions, they created switching functions to narrow down the set of trajectories to a single trajectory.